 Jackson County Housing Authority serves Jackson County.

-The Jackson County Housing Authority (JCHA) Section 8 Housing Choice Voucher waiting list is currently open, from April 15, 2019 at 8:30 am CT, until further notice.
-It was last open in September, 2017.
+The Jackson County Housing Authority (JCHA) Public Housing waiting list is currently open.
+Applications are being accepted since at least January, 2018, until further notice.

 For more information, visit the JCHA website.